PentaHelix/pagr/pages/backup.md

 This opportunity is on-site in San Francisco or remote from a US timezone.

 ## Open Position: Backend Software Engineer
-As an early engineer at Clearbit, you&amp;#x27;ll have a huge impact on our product and direction.
-You&amp;#x27;ll be working very closely with the rest of our team, building and maintaining data pipelines that will handle large amounts of data.
+As an early engineer at Clearbit, you'll have a huge impact on our product and direction.
+You'll be working very closely with the rest of our team, building and maintaining data pipelines that will handle large amounts of data.
 Working on our data ingestion pipeline, you will be able to work with cutting-edge tech while caring for performance and scalability.
 You will be highly independent and autonomous.

 ### Responsibilities:
 - Collaborate on designing and building a new data platform for ingesting a high-volume of events